registerguard/ads-on-demand/README.md

 ##### Doh!

-We use [OpenX](http://www.openx.com) "[Enterprise](http://openx.com/support/log-in)" to serve ads; after a few quick experiments, we quickly came to realize that OpenX, like most (all?) other ad serving software, isn't setup to serve ads, on demand, based on viewport size.
+We use [OpenX](http://www.openx.com) "[Enterprise](http://openx.com/support/log-in)" to serve ads; after a few small experiments, we quickly came to realize that OpenX, like most (all?) other ad serving software, isn't setup to serve ads, on demand, based on viewport size.

 ##### Huh?